Historic Background : Pewter in the Viking Age

-The majority of jewelry objects remaining from the Viking Age are either made of silver or bronze.
-Silver is commonly found in massed hordes, with coins, ingots, fragments forming the largest portion rather than finished jewelry.
+The majority of jewellery objects remaining from the Viking Age are either made of silver or bronze.
+Silver is commonly found in massed hordes, with coins, ingots, fragments forming the largest portion rather than finished jewellery.
 These hordes are obviously collected wealth, hidden in times of peril by owners who never returned.
 The common medium of exchange was obviously silver, gold objects are relatively uncommon throughout Scandinavia.
 Although simple sliver objects are found, many show a very high degree of craftsmanship.
 Complex forming and assembling techniques are commonly seen with silver.

 Bronze items tend to be simpler in design and technique.
 Many are multiple copies of single originals made using the lost wax process.
-There is considerable range in quality in bronze jewelry, as shown by the wide range of quality in workmanship and design.
+There is considerable range in quality in bronze jewellery, as shown by the wide range of quality in workmanship and design.

 If gold was the material of high kings, sliver for the wealthy, and bronze for the 'middle class' - it remained for pewter to fill the need for the simplest of ornaments.
 Pewter, an alloy of lead and tin, mimics the appearance of silver - at least when freshly cast.
 Not a large number of pewter artifacts remain from the Viking Age, if for no other reason that the material will quickly oxidize and decompose.
 What samples that have been uncovered are of the simplest workmanship.